The Awe-Inspiring National Parks

 UK - Denver

 Titan’s VIP door-to-door travel service collects you from home for your flight to Denver.
-On arrival, we transfer to our hotel, the Sheraton Denver Downtown (3T) or Holiday Inn Cherry Creek (3T) for the next two nights.
+On arrival, we transfer to our hotel, the Sheraton Denver Downtown (3-star), Courtyard by Marriott Cherry Creek (3-star), Holiday Inn Cherry Creek (3-star) or Crowne Plaza Denver (3.5-star) for the next two nights.

 Modern and vibrant, set against a stunning Rocky Mountain backdrop, Denver makes a fine introduction to the American West.
 A brief orientation tour includes a visit to the gold-domed State Capitol building, one of the steps of which is exactly a mile above sea level, earning Denver its ‘Mile High City’ moniker.
 The remainder of the day is at leisure for relaxation or independent exploration - perhaps to learn more about Denver’s gold rush heritage at Larimer Square and the Historic Lower Downtown District, or wander around the excellent shops of the 16th Street Mall.

 Denver - Rocky Mountain National Park - Cheyenne

 North of Denver, the summer resort of Estes Park is the gateway to Rocky Mountain National Park, with its towering, snow-streaked peaks reflected in still blue alpine lakes.
 After some time to appreciate the magnificent scenery, we continue to Cheyenne, the capital of Wyoming, named for the Native American people who occupied this region in times past.
-Our hotel is the Little America (4T).
+Our hotel is the Little America (4-star).

 Cheyenne - Fort Laramie - Rapid City